SumiSastri/music-catalog/client/src/docs-and-guides/redux-CARS/reducers/reducers.md

 The purpose of this documentation is to outline what the reducer does and it's importance in the ui-data(state) management process.
+This is a theoretical overview - for the how to set up a reducer and a root reducer, follow the guide in the ```reducer-setup.md

 __What is a reducer__